lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-7. Clear out the results for later re-use:
+7. The results are cleared for later re-use:

 ```Cpp
 				// done with results, clear them